ZNielsen/PodRacer/README.md

 wget https://github.com/znielsen/PodRacer/releases/newest
 ```

-or clone and build
+Alternatively, you can clone and build.
+You will need the rust nightly build for rocket
 ```
-cargo build --release
+rustup override set nightly && cargo build --release
 ```

 Then start the server